All Episodes

 One student, University of Connecticut, upset with the new Husky logo.

-Yukon basketball coach said the logo is looking right through you and saying, don't mess with me.
+UConn basketball coach said the logo is looking right through you and saying, don't mess with me.

 It's a streamlined fighting dog, and I cannot wait for it to be on our uniforms and on the court, said the basketball coach.

-In response, the self-described feminist student, Carolyn Luby, wrote, What terrifies me about the admiration of such traits is that I know what it feels like to have a real life husky look straight through you and to feel powerless, and to wonder if even the administration cannot mess with them.
+In response, the self-described feminist student Carolyn Luby wrote, What terrifies me about the admiration of such traits is that I know what it feels like to have a real-life Husky look straight through you and to feel powerless and to wonder if even the administration cannot mess with them.

 And I know I am not alone.